Our Story

 This was particularly important in the wake of World War I when a wave of anti-German sentiment had spread throughout the United States.

-Over the decades the Chamber expanded to encompass Mid-East Manhattan, then Mid-Manhattan and finally, in 1997, the entire borough of Manhattan.
+Over the decades the Chamber expanded to encompass Mid-East Manhattan, then Mid-Manhattan and finally, in 1997, the entire borough: the Manhattan Chamber of Commerce.